Gardebataillon

-The Gardebataillon (Guard Battalion) is a ceremonial unit in the Austrian Armed Forces.
-The Gardebataillon is one of the most important military units in the Austrian Armed Forces as its main task is to represent Austria at home and abroad.
+The Gardebataillon (Guard Battalion) is an infantry unit in the Austrian Armed Forces with ceremonial duties.
+This battalion is one of the most important military units in the Austrian Armed Forces as its main task is to represent Austria at home and abroad in addition to being a light-infantry fighting force.
 It is stationed exclusively at Maria Theresien Barracks in Vienna.

 History

 The battalion was formed on March 1, 1935, as the Vienna Guard Battalion.
 At that time it was based at the Hofburg Imperial Palace.
 It was dissolved in 1938 following the German Anschluss.

 In 1956, the unit was restored, initially under the name Heereswachbataillon ("Army guard battalion").
 Since that time it has had its headquarters in the Maria Theresa barracks.
 On 15 May 1957, it reassumed its original name.